thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security.md

 Where `$CERTIFICATE_COMMON_NAME` is the common name of the certificate from the chain.

-{% include images-gallery.html imageCollection="security-authentication" %}
+{% include images-gallery.html imageCollection="security-authentication-tls" %}

 #### Strategies